10 Signs You May Have A Parasite

 How to Treat Parasites

-The comprehensive stool test is able to identify seventeen different parasites, and so when I know which parasite my patient has I use prescription medications that target specific species of parasites and attack their central nervous systems.
-If however, the parasite cannot be identified, I usually use Microb-Clear, a blend of herbs, including magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit , barberry, bearberry, and black walnut.
+The comprehensive stool test is able to identify seventeen different parasites, so when I know which parasite my patient has I use prescription medications that target that species of parasite by attacking its central nervous system.
+If however, the parasite cannot be identified, or you’re treating your parasite at home, I use Microb-Clear, a blend of herbs, including magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit , barberry, bearberry, and black walnut.
 Microb-Clear provides a broad spectrum of activity against the most common pathogens present in the human GI tract, while sparing the beneficial gut bacteria.
-Before starting an anti-parasite herbal supplements, I recommend you consult your physician and have your liver enzymes checked if you have a history of liver disease, heavy alcohol use or previous history of elevated liver enzymes.

 - Microb Clear to kill off pathogenic parasites and bacteria